-The RadWagon electric cargo bike is powered by a 750W, 80 Nm motor and a 672Wh battery, so it can go strong for long.
-It features a throttle as well, which will make it easier to start pedaling under heavy load.
+The RadWagon electric cargo bike is powered by a 750W, 80 Nm motor and a 672Wh battery, so it can go strong for a long time.
+It features a throttle as well, which will make it easier to start pedaling under a heavy load.

 If you buy RadWagon, we recommend making it truly your own by equipping it with some of the numerous available accessories: baskets, panniers, kids seats, passenger seats, handrails, and so much more.

 17. Benno Boost E 10D

 Runner up!
 Best practical design and maneuverability

 - Class: Class 3